osm-search/Nominatim/docs/admin/Migration.md

 The reverse lookup algorithm has changed slightly to improve performance.
 This change needs a different index in the database.
-The required index will be automatically build during migration.
+The required index will be automatically built during migration.
 Until the new index is available performance of the /reverse endpoint is significantly reduced.
 You should therefore either remove traffic from the machine before attempting a version update or create the index manually **before** starting the update